mozilla/skywriter/docs/embedding/building.html.markdown

 config
 :   the default [appconfig](appconfig.html) to use in the build

-## Using Bespin with your own jQuery ##
+## Using Skywriter with your own jQuery ##

-Bespin uses jQuery for utility functions.
-Additionally, some Bespin plugins use various jQuery plugins for higher-level user interface widgets.
-If you are already using jQuery on your page, you can set jquery="global" in your manifest file, and you will end up with a smaller Bespin build that does not include jQuery.
+Skywriter uses jQuery for utility functions.
+Additionally, some Skywriter plugins use various jQuery plugins for higher-level user interface widgets.
+If you are already using jQuery on your page, you can set jquery="global" in your manifest file, and you will end up with a smaller Skywriter build that does not include jQuery.

-*Important Note*: you should ensure that the Bespin plugins that use jQuery plugins do not interfere with jQuery plugins that you are using elsewhere on your page.
+*Important Note*: you should ensure that the Skywriter plugins that use jQuery plugins do not interfere with jQuery plugins that you are using elsewhere on your page.

 ## Writing Your Own Plugins ##

-One of the main reasons to use the Customizable package is that you want to, well, customize Bespin.
+One of the main reasons to use the Customizable package is that you want to, well, customize Skywriter.
 Generally speaking, this means adding your own collection of plugins.
-Let's create a "hello world" style plugin to see how we can build it into Bespin.
+Let's create a "hello world" style plugin to see how we can build it into Skywriter.

-Start by creating a directory *next to* your Bespin Embedded directory.
+Start by creating a directory *next to* your Skywriter Embedded directory.
-The reason we create this directory next to your Bespin directory is that you're likely to update Bespin from time to time and you wouldn't want to overwrite your plugins.
+The reason we create this directory next to your Skywriter directory is that you're likely to update Skywriter from time to time and you wouldn't want to overwrite your plugins.
 We'll call the directory "MyPlugins".

-In the same directory as the MyPlugins directory, create a "mybespin.json" manifest that looks like this:
+In the same directory as the MyPlugins directory, create a "myskywriter.json" manifest that looks like this:

     {